Vireo: Systematics

-The six genera of these birds make up the family Vireonidae, and are believed to be related to the crow-like birds in family Corvidae and the shrikes in family Laniidae.
-Recent biochemical studies have identified two babbler genera (Pteruthius and Erpornis) which may be Old World members of this family.
+In addition, biochemical studies have identified two babbler genera (Pteruthius and Erpornis) which may be Old World members of this family.
 Observers have commented on the vireo-like behaviour of the Pteruthius shrike-babblers, but apparently no-one suspected the biogeographically unlikely possibility of vireo relatives in Asia.
+Some recent taxonomic treatements, such as the IOC taxonomy followed here, include Pteruthius and Erpornis in Vireionidae, whereas other place them in their own families Pteruthidae and Erpornidae.